Monday, 27 May 2013

 Unfortunately, the regular schedule is such that if the Starlight is on time, it passes through this section in the middle of the night.
 Only when the train is late (it has one of the worst on-time records in the Amtrak system, due to the freight railroads that own and control the tracks rather than anything under Amtrak's control) or when the schedule is adjusted for track maintenance (as at present), do Amtrak passengers get to see Mt.
 Shasta in daylight.
 I've been on this train several times, in both directions, but this was the first time I got anything like the view of the route through the Cascades that I got on the northbound leg this time.

 In the 1880s, my great-great-grandfather, James Scobie, an engineer originally from Scotland, was the prime contractor to the Southern Pacific Railroad for the masonry work on the original line between Redding, CA, and Ashland, OR.
 On this trip, for the first time, I got to see some of the stone tunnel facings, abutments, and retaining walls whose construction he had overseen.

-Great-great-grandfather Scobie was one of those smart enough to seek their Gold Rush fortunes building infrastructure rather than digging for gold.
-At one time he owned houses at 874 Fell St. in San Francisco and in Dunsmuir, and other real estate in Dunsmuir including the California Hotel.
-My great-grandmother, who had been one of the first women to graduate from U.C.
-Berkeley, had moved east and settled in Princeton, NJ, after the death of her mother, however.
+Great-Great-Grandfather Scobie was one of those smart enough to seek their Gold Rush fortunes building infrastructure rather than digging for gold.
+At one time he owned houses at 601 Steiner St. / 900 Fell St. and 874 Fell St. in San Francisco and in Dunsmuir, and other real estate in Dunsmuir including the California Hotel.
+My great-grandmother Marguerite Scobie Davis, who had been one of the first women to graduate from U.C.
+Berkeley in 1884, moved east after the death of her mother and settled in Princeton, NJ, where her husband taught at Princeton Theological Seminary.
 Most of Scobie's estate went to his second wife, not to my branch of the family in Princeton.